-- c.
-Entering or remaining on or near a person's property, residence, or place of employment; Monitoring, observing, or conducting surveillance of a person; - d.
-Threatening (directly or indirectly) a person; - e.
-Communicating to a person; - f.
-Giving gifts or objects to, or leaving items for, a person; - g.
+- Monitoring, observing, or conducting surveillance of a person; - e.
+Threatening (directly or indirectly) a person; - f.
+Communicating to a person; - g.
+Giving gifts or objects to, or leaving items for, a person; - h.
 Interfering with or damaging a person's property (including pets); ori.
 Engaging in other unwelcome contact.

-Sexual Harassment5
+Sexual Harassment